AIforJustice/AIforJustice.github.io/index.md

 * or a knowledge of or an interest in the process of war crime archiving and investigations.

 **Expected outcome:** Through individual tasks and teamwork in mixed interdisciplinary groups, the participants will network, share their professional experiences and build a small AI-aware community.
 This community will specialise in using Generative AI to advance the effective systematisation, preservation, presentation and analysis of war crimes archives.
-Because available open-source software provides many opportunities for international collaboration in a collective virtual environment, the community could expand and become a platform for sharing resources and training new community members.
-Participants will get access to code and tools they can use to make their own archives/databases AI-enabled.
+Participants will get access to code and tools shown during the workshop and can use them to make their own archives/databases AI-enabled.
+The code will be available on the [AI for Justice Github repository](https://github.com/AIforJustice)

 # Day 1, 11 of June